Riley25/python_utils/README.md

 ## Python Utils

-Common use functions for data cleaning, and plotting.
+Common functions for data cleaning, and plotting.